 Doctors have come a long way in fully understanding different moods in bipolar disorder and in making an accurate diagnosis.
-It wasn’t that long ago when bipolar disorder was lumped together with other disorders such as unipolar depression or with schizophrenia (a serious mental illness with symptoms of incoherent speech, delusions, and hallucinations).
-With the greater understanding of mental disorders today, doctors can identify the signs and symptoms of bipolar depression, hypomania, and mania and most cases can be treated effectively and safely with bipolar medications.
+It wasn’t that long ago when bipolar disorder was confused with other disorders such as unipolar depression or with schizophrenia (a serious mental illness with symptoms of incoherent speech, delusions, and hallucinations).
+With the greater understanding of mental disorders today, doctors can identify the signs and symptoms of bipolar depression, hypomania, and mania, and in most cases, treat the disorder effectively and safely with bipolar medications.

 While a physical examination can reveal a patient’s overall state of health, the doctor must hear about the bipolar signs and symptoms from the patient in order to effectively diagnose and treat bipolar disorder.